bhagya-gundal/Challenge-Writing/README.md

 - Compare the RL learner to a random action agent and simple agents like the Thompson sampling, e-greedy, or UBC

-- Describe the signals and action space for the five TF-Agents algorithms Some Points to include:
+- Describe the signals and action space for the five TF-Agents algorithms <br /> Some Points to include:
     - Can they take continuous or only discrete signals?
     - Can the agent only be used in any environment which has a discrete action space?